 Observability & storage¶

 Kaval.AI persists what your agents do, so you can give them memory, reload and inspect past runs, and browse everything in the backoffice UI.
-Two small, pluggable interfaces handle it:
+Two small pieces handle it:

-DataStorage— agents, sessions, runs, the serialized run state and chat history.TaskLogger— per-node debug data and per-call model statistics.
+AgentService— agents, sessions, runs and chat history, over any database the ORM supports.TaskLogger— per-node debug data and per-call model statistics.

 This tutorial focuses on storage: how a conversation is recorded, how a workflow carries data between steps, what each table holds, and how to swap the backend.
 For the why behind it, read the Observability guide.